No application fees through Spring 2023 for certificates and degrees!

 The program provides the required coursework and hours to sit for the Certified Public Accountant (CPA) examination.
-The undergraduate Accounting Certificate online is for individuals new to the accounting profession and for mid-level professionals looking to advance their careers and increase their earning potential.
-Applicants only need a high school diploma to apply for the certificate, but students who want to sit for the CPA exam must have an undergraduate degree.
+The online post-baccalaureate Accounting Certificate is for individuals new to the accounting profession and for mid-level professionals looking to advance their careers and increase their earning potential.

 Designed to introduce students to the language of business, the course begins with the role of financial data in contemporary society, proceeds to develop the accounting model for capturing financial data, and finishes with the problems of measuring and reporting income, assets, liabilities, and equities.